 Key Research Interests

-My work focuses on the physiology and ecology of host-symbiont interactions, specifically plant-fungal symbioses and plant-parasitic plant symbioses using a combination of metabolomics, isotope tracers and molecular biology to study:
+My group specialises in the physiology and ecology of host-symbiont interactions, specifically plant-fungal symbioses and plant-parasitic plant symbioses using a combination of metabolomics, isotope tracers and molecular biology to study:

 2. Microorganisms in sustainable agro ecosystems - Harnessing beneficial microbes for crop production (provisioning of nutrients) and crop protection (inducible plant defenses).

-My research interests are in physiological plant ecology, particularly I am interested in how symbioses between plants and other organisms (including other plants, fungi and insects) have evolved and how these interactions allow plants to survive and thrive in extreme environments.
-All of my core interests come together in my lectures for APS276 – Symbiosis where I explore the evolution and ecology of parasitism in plants and fungi.
+My research interests are in physiological plant ecology and soil microbiology, particularly I am interested in how symbioses between plants and other organisms (including other plants, fungi and insects) have evolved and how these interactions allow plants to survive and thrive in extreme environments.
+All of my core interests come together in my lectures for APS276 - Symbiosis where I explore the evolution and ecology of mutualism and parasitism in plants and fungi.
 APS276 takes an innovative approach beginning with a series of lectures to provide background material followed by six seminars from internal and external speakers who will provide access to the cutting edge of symbiosis research including sharing their own most recent research breakthroughs!

-I am passionate about field biology and therefore I teach on two field courses, APS255 – Environmental interpretation and APS337 – Portugal Field Course.
-In APS 255 I explore how plant-fungal symbioses call mycorrhiza allow plants to exist in harsh environments such as in coastal grasslands and how the properties of the physical, abiotic environment can shape the structure and function of the biotic environment.
+I am passionate about field biology and therefore I teach on two field courses, APS255 - Environmental interpretation and APS337 - Portugal Field Course.
+In APS255 I explore how plant-fungal symbioses, called mycorrhiza, allow plants to exist in harsh environments such as in coastal grasslands and how the properties of the physical, abiotic environmnet can shape the structure and function of the biotic environment.
 In APS337 I aim to introduce students to the co-evolution between plants and insects for pollination and how plant signals can influence the behaviour of their pollinators.

-Prof. Sir David Read FRS, Prof. Mike Burrell, Dr Gareth Phoenix, Prof. Julie Scholes, Prof Roger Butlin and Prof. Jonathan Leake – University of Sheffield, UK.
+Prof. Sir David Read FRS, Prof. Jurriaan Ton, Prof. Mike Burrell, Dr Gareth Phoenix, Prof. Julie Scholes, Prof Roger Butlin and Prof. Jonathan Leake – University of Sheffield, UK.

-Dr Barry Lomax & Dr Janice Lake – University of Nottingham, UK
+Dr Barry Lomax and Dr Janice Lake – University of Nottingham, UK

 Dr Martin I Bidartondo – Imperial College and Kew Gardens, UK.